How to Know If Your Holiday Emails Are Too Much [Updated]

 Some companies continued their promotions into the following week, but these weren’t as strong: overall revenue halved from $0.10 per email to only $0.05.

-Experian’s post suggests that other holidays may have a longer warmup period, where searches relating to the holiday start up to four weeks in advance.
+Experian’s post suggests that other holidays may have a longer warm-up period, with searches relating to the holiday start up to four weeks in advance.

 Remember, sending a series of emails does not mean bombarding the customer.

 However, a series of well spaced out emails leading up to the holiday will yield the better results.